What we need to know

 The design aid will explain what we need to know in

 order to raise the quotation.

-Click picture to open a design aid for
+Click a picture to open a design aid.

-that type and shape of screen.
+Choose the one that most closely resembles your requirement.
 A new window will open in Adobe

 as a PDF.
 Please follow the guidance notes.